-During the Battle of Bataan, John served as the battalion's tank maintenance officer was so successful at doing this job that he received the Silver Star.
+During the Battle of Bataan, John was so successful as the battalion's tank maintenance officer that he received the Silver Star.
 In one case, he commanded the effort to recover a disabled tank that the Japanese were using as cover.